-Faced with increased competition and a DC network that had not been updated in 15 years, a cosmetics company called upon TPG to help assess their multi-facility network and take the lead to design their “DC of the future.”
-TPG worked closely with the internal client team to facilitate innovative new operations design approaches and a rigorous business case to support the capital investment.
+Faced with increased competition and a DC network that had not been updated in 15 years, a cosmetics company called us to consult and assess their multi-facility network and take the lead to design their “DC of the future.”
+Our consultants worked closely with the internal client team to facilitate innovative new operations design approaches and a rigorous business case to support the capital investment.
 The two-year redesign program concluded with the implementation of a new DC and tier-1 logistics technology.
 Significantly improvements in capacity, productivity, and overall efficiency allowed the client to reduce their DC footprint in the North American network.

 A private equity group acquired a division of a global electronics components manufacturer.
 Under very tight deadlines, a new global logistics infrastructure had to be established.
-TPG helped the new company define requirements and manage selection of third-party logistics providers in four countries; establish contracts with air, ocean, and grand transportation providers; and reduce freight rates by 5% to 15%.
-TPG also assisted with systems migration and transition/start-up with the new providers within tight contractual time constraints.
+Our consultancy team helped the new company define requirements and manage selection of third-party logistics providers in four countries; establish contracts with air, ocean, and grand transportation providers; and reduce freight rates by 5% to 15%.
+The team from Crimson & Co North America also assisted with systems migration and transition/start-up with the new providers within tight contractual time constraints.

-One of the world’s largest e-commerce organizations experienced severe throughput, fill-rate and quality problems from a start-up in a new, highly mechanized fulfillment center.
-As a result, TPG partnered with senior management and the operations team to assess the root causes for the problems and create a plan of action to quickly get the facility capable of supporting demand during the upcoming spring and fall peaks.
-TPG organized several large project work streams to implement changes in MHE, WMS, wave planning, inventory accuracy, packing design, returns, and overall operating productivity.
+One of the world’s largest eCommerce organizations experienced severe throughput, fill-rate and quality problems from a start-up in a new, highly mechanized fulfillment center.
+As a result, our consultants partnered with senior management and the operations team to assess the root causes for the problems and create a plan of action to quickly get the facility capable of supporting demand during the upcoming spring and fall peaks.
+We organized several large project work streams to implement changes in MHE, WMS, wave planning, inventory accuracy, packing design, returns, and overall operating productivity.
 The project teams not only made a full recovery, but ended-up exceeding the businesses -ase metrics in the following year.